 - Swinging chairs to provide needed vestibular stimulation for individuals with balance and sensory processing issues.

-The Sensory Room is open by appointment only to all registered members of Providence Community Center (membership is free for Fairfax County residents and open to others for an annual fee).
-All programs are led and/or supervised by full-time Inclusion Specialist Bekah Stone, who is a Certified Therapeutic Recreation Specialist, and Kevin Aly, a Therapeutic Recreation student and part-time activity facilitator at Providence.
+The Sensory Room is open by appointment only to all registered members of Jim Scott Community Center (membership is free for Fairfax County residents and open to others for an annual fee).
+All programs are led and/or supervised by full-time Inclusion Specialist Bekah Stone, who is a Certified Therapeutic Recreation Specialist, and Kevin Aly, a Therapeutic Recreation student and part-time activity facilitator at Jim Scott.

 In addition to one-on-one and group sessions, the Sensory Room offers a full slate of weekly programs including a meditation and open relaxation station for adults; an adaptive seated yoga class for people living with mobility concerns; a sensory program for children 3 and under and their parents; and open time for teens to connect and explore.